dginst/dginst.github.io/_posts/2019-11-21-jobposting.md

 newsfeed: true
 ---

-[CheckSig](http://checksig.io//) is a fintech startup, based in Milan, specializing in the custody of bitcoin on behalf of institutions and high net worth individuals.
-CheckSig is expanding quickly and is looking for coders to join its team in Milan to help in the development of their custody solution.
+[CheckSig](https://checksig.io//) is a fintech startup, based in Milan, specialized in the custody of bitcoin on behalf of institutions and high-net-worth individuals.
+CheckSig is expanding quickly and is looking for developers to join its team to help building and maintaining its custody solution.

 **CheckSig is recruiting individuals with experience in any of the following areas**: